MarshallStatistics/MarshallStatistics.github.io/_pages/networks.md

 Networks are used to describe many real-world phenomena such as the interaction within social structures and the mapping of transport links connecting cities.
 Throughout this section, we shall introduce the fundamental concepts of network theory.

+For the purposes of this section, we shall solely discuss undirected networks.
+You need not know what undirected means at this stage.

 {% for post in site.tags.networks %}
   <article class="post">
     <div class="post-content-thumbnail">